-Gestalt Principles in Design: the Psychology of Visual Communication
+Gestalt Principles: the Perception of Visual Communication

-In this guide we look at six of the most important Gestalt principles for graphic designers, suggesting ways in which they might be practically applied to real-world design projects; from UX and web design, to logos and typography.
+In this guide we look at six of the most important Gestalt principles for graphic designers, suggesting ways in which they might be practically applied to real-world design projects; from UX and web design to logos and typography.

-Gestalt Theory for Designers
+Gestalt Principles for Designers

 Any professional graphic designer worthy of the title will appreciate the important role that psychology plays in influencing visual perception.
 For this reason, many designers apply the findings of Gestalt psychology in their work.
 In fact, along with concepts such as the rule of thirds, the golden ratio, color theory, and negative space, Gestalt principles are central to much contemporary design.